gnois/losty/README.md

 	r.redirect('/')
 )
 ```

-From the example, the encrypted cookie is marked HTTPonly, while the signature cookie has the given name 'somename', and is javascript readable.
+In the above example, there will be a cookie named 'candy' within document.cookie readable by javascript, holding the signature of this session cookie.
-This allows javascript to detect cookie changes, and act accordingly without additional server round trip.
+The actual encrypted data is stored in other cookie named 'candy_', which is httponly.

 ### Routes